Community Health Department

 - Tuberculosis (TB) Testing, Case Management, and Daily Observed Therapy (DOT)

 Temporary Change in Services

 Our regularly scheduled Community Health Clinic is currently closed to the public until further notice.
 Limited services, including immunizations, SSANA, HIV/HCV/STD testing, and lead testing, are being provided utilizing our mobile outreach van.
-Please see below to learn more about our services being offered during this time.
+See below to learn more about our services being offered during this time.
 If you need access to additional services, call 603-589-4500, email us at PH@nashuanh.gov, or dial 2-1-1.

 A CDC report found a drop in routine child vaccinations due to families staying at home.
 Children need to be protected against vaccine-preventable diseases.
 The CDC and the American Academy of Pediatrics (AAP) recommend every child continues to receive routine vaccinations during the COVID-19 pandemic.
 Following the recommended vaccine schedule provides your child with the best protection from potentially serious diseases.

 If your child is due for a well-child visit, call the doctor’s office and ask about ways they safely offer visits during this time.
 Many medical offices are taking extra steps to make sure that visits can happen safely, including:

 - Scheduling sick visits and well-child visits during different times of the day;